Show all results...

 “This camp was a wonderful experience for both of my children.
 It helped them tremendously with their self-esteem and their academic skills.
 One daughter who is extremely shy and insecure actually performed and said her lines!!
 As a classroom teacher myself I know that exposure to the arts increases academic achievement as well confidence in oneself.
 My girls are so proud of their accomplishments in this camp and are prepared to take more risks and challenge themselves.
 Thank you.”

 “I just wanted to thank you and the Shakespeare Camp staff for the excellent work you do.
 My son Cooper, now 9, participated in this summer’s camp and last year as well at the Burlingame Recreation Center.
-Cooper really enjoyed the experience and I felt that he learned so much on many levels — appreciation of the form of a play, appreciation of Shakespeare and why the language should not be scary, how to work with a team, confidence, presentation, and voice.
+[Camper] really enjoyed the experience and I felt that he learned so much on many levels — appreciation of the form of a play, appreciation of Shakespeare and why the language should not be scary, how to work with a team, confidence, presentation, and voice.
 I loved that they made their costumes, too.
 During the summer there are MANY sports camps and few that are educational, and even fewer that are educational and fun.
 This fit the bill.
 I’d love to see more camps like this one.”